-Absoluxe is lucky enough to sit on the boarder of the beautiful Yorkshire Dales national park.
+Absoluxe is lucky enough to sit on the border of the beautiful Yorkshire Dales national park.
 Home to some incredible landscapes, natural wonders and historical sites.
-Take a look at our guide below to help plan your day out in the dales!
+Take a look at our Explore North Yorkshire guide below to help plan your day out in the dales!

 Ingleton Waterfalls / 11 minute drive from Absoluxe

 One of North Yorkshires Natural Wonders, the Ingleton Waterfall trail is a visual delight.
 The 2 ½ hour walk is challenging in parts, however the views are well worth it!
 With stunning falls and woodlands to explore.
 The most spectacular waterfall on the route is ‘Thornton Force’ with a height of 46ft, cascading down the imposing limestone cliffs.

 There is a chargeable fee per person to enter the trail which goes towards the upkeep of the falls.
 Plus, school holidays can be busy so be sure to pick your time slot to beat the crowds.

 Also, make sure to bring your Walking Boots!

 Ribblehead Viaduct / 22 minute drive from Absoluxe

 Hidden in the imposing shadow of Ingleborough lays the Ribblehead Viaduct.
 24 impressive stone arches built along the Settle to Carlisle line.
 The 32 meter high structure was built 1870, it took 1000 men to build the viaduct, many of which unfortunately lost their lives.
 There are now memorials along the line to mark the loss of life.